 Chipotles are medium-hot.
 These dried, smoked jalapeños have charred wood, tobacco, and barbecue flavors balanced by subtle sweetness.
 Substitute anchos.
 Chipotles are also available canned in tangy red adobo sauce.

 We have a chipotle maple barbecue sauce that perfectly illustrates that balance of heat and subtle sweet mentioned above.
-And you can also easily find dried chipotle chile powder which is magnificent in spice rubbed-chops and chicken and steak, oh my.
-We even show you how to make your own chipotle en adobo.
+And you can also easily find dried chipotle chile powder which is magnificent in spice-rubbed grilled pork chops and chicken and steak, oh my.
+We even show you how to make your own adobo sauce.

 New Mexican chiles